Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Let your dog romp and sniff to his heart content in a safely fenced yard.
 If you don't have one, ask family or friends if you can use their yard.

-- Use a long-line and let your dog explore on trails.
+- Use a long line and let your dog explore on trails.

 - Train a "go sniff" cue and give your leashed dog some time to sniff in certain areas on walks.

 - Take your dog to selected places that are fenced-in and dogs are allowed off-leash freedom, always keeping safety in mind.
+An example may be an empty tennis court that is fenced all around (inquire if you can use it first).

 - Rahim, T., Barrios, P.R., McKee, G. et al. Public Health Considerations Associated with the Location and Operation of Off-Leash Dog Parks.
 J Community Health 43, 433–440 (2018). https://doi.org/10.1007/s10900-017-0428-2